Traumatic Brain / Head Injury

 Our firm is nationally recognized as award-winning experts in brain injury law and for our advocacy for victims and survivors.
 We helped craft the nation’s first return-to-play law, inspired by our client Zackery Lystedt, to protect young athletes from life threatening concussions.
 The key mandates in Washington’s Lystedt Law went on to pass in all 50 states and was even adopted and endorsed by American College of Sports Medicine and the NFL.

-From our work with the Brain Injury Alliances of Washington and Oregon, to our protective care for our clients who have suffered a brain injury, we not only know how to structure your case but we understand brain and head injury at the medical level.
+From our work with the Brain Injury Alliances of Washington, to our protective care for our clients who have suffered a brain injury, we not only know how to structure your case but we understand brain and head injury at the medical level.

 Our clients get access to a pool of knowledge, community resources and a level of collaborative care that other firms simply can’t offer during and long after their case is resolved.